 College of Law

-Dean: Erin O'Hara O'Connor; Associate Deans: Shawn Bayern, Nancy L. Benavides, Debra Henley, Jeffrey Kahn, David E. Landau, Catherine Miller, Erin Ryan, Manuel Utset, Kelli Alces Williams; Assistant Deans: Glenda L. Thornton; Director of Business Law Programs: Alva Striplin; Director of Development: Hovik Arakelian; Director of the Research Center: Elizabeth Farrell Clifford
+Dean: Erin O'Hara O'Connor; Associate Deans: Shawn Bayern, Nancy L. Benavides, Jessica Dworkin, Debra Henley, Jeffrey Kahn, David E. Landau, Catherine Miller, Erin Ryan, Manuel Utset, Kelli Alces Williams; Assistant Deans: Karusha Sharpe, Glenda L. Thornton; Director of Business Law Programs: Alva Smith; Assistant Dean of Development: Hovik Arakelian; Director of the Research Center: Elizabeth Farrell Clifford

 The Florida State University College of Law's highly accomplished and accessible faculty delivers a program with a liberal-arts orientation designed to produce well-rounded and effective lawyers.

-U.S. News & World Report (2021) ranks the College of Law as the forty-eighth best law school in the nation.
-Florida State's environmental program is ranked the nation's eighteenth best.
-National Jurist magazine consistently ranks Florida State one of the nation's "Best Value" law schools.
+U.S. News & World Report (2022) ranks the College of Law as the forty-seventh best law school in the nation.
+Florida State's environmental program is ranked the nation's twenty-first best.
+National Jurist magazine ranks Florida State the nation's eighth "Best Value" law school.
 According to a 2018 study of law faculty scholarly impact, our faculty is number one in Florida and twenty-ninth nationally.

 Florida State University College of Law students have extremely strong credentials.
-The current student body represents 36 U.S. states, 33 countries, and 163 colleges and universities.
-The 2021 entering class has a median LSAT of 163 and a median GPA of 3.82.
+The current student body represents 42 U.S. states, 38 countries, and 299 colleges and universities.
+The 2022 entering class has a median LSAT of 165 and a median GPA of 3.83.
 Students continue to succeed after they enroll in our school.
-Since 2010, the Moot Court Team has won first place in twenty-two national competitions and in one international competition.
+Since 2010, the Moot Court Team has won first place in thirty-eight national competitions and in one international competition.
 In 2020, for the ninth time since 2008, Florida State's Student Bar Association received the National Achievement Award which honors the best SBA in the nation, from the Law Student Division of the American Bar Association.
 Our Black Law Students Association (BSLA) has been named National Chapter of the Year four times since 2011.

 The law school places great value on close working relationships among students and faculty.
 Students consistently say that the accessible faculty of experts is what makes their law-school experience outstanding.
 The dynamic faculty is comprised of nationally and internationally recognized scholars who make it a priority to be available to students inside and outside of the classroom.
 Many of our law professors have worked at prestigious national law firms.
 The faculty is very much at "the cutting edge."
 They are productive and successful, and want students to be, too.